-The Bell 412 is a utility helicopter designed and built by Bell Helicopter, and is part of the Huey family.
-Bell commenced developing the 412 in the late 1970s, based on a previous Bell aircraft, the 212.
-Two of the 212 models were converted and modified with a more powerful twin-pack engine, and a more sophisticated, four-blade rotor, to create prototypes of the new Bell 412, first flying in 1979.
-The initial Bell 412 model was certified in January 1981, and deliveries started right after the certification.
-The first variant in the new 412 family was the Bell 412SP, with the most significant improvements being higher MTOW, added fuel capacity and more options to modify the seating arrangements in the cabin.
+The Bell 412, a utility helicopter meticulously designed and constructed by Bell Helicopter, is an integral member of the Huey family.
+Bell initiated the development of the 412 in the late 1970s, drawing inspiration from a preceding Bell aircraft, the 212.
+Two models of the 212 underwent conversion and modification, featuring a more powerful twin-pack engine and a sophisticated four-blade rotor, resulting in prototypes for the new Bell 412, which took its inaugural flight in 1979.
+The initial Bell 412 model received certification in January 1981, with deliveries commencing immediately after certification.
+The inaugural variant in the emerging 412 family was the Bell 412SP, marked by significant enhancements such as higher MTOW, added fuel capacity, and increased options for modifying seating arrangements in the cabin.

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bell 412SP (Twin Pack Engine) aircraft.
+Red Box is delighted to present an extensive array of ground power and support equipment tailored for this aircraft, encompassing tugs, ground power units, start power units, and more, impeccably suited to the specifications of the Bell 412SP (Twin Pack Engine) aircraft.

 This assortment includes the RBSC100 continuous power unit, ideal for diagnostic work, pre-flight checks, or continuous equipment powering during operations without depleting the onboard aircraft batteries.
 Additionally, the Twin RB50A serves as an effective starter for the aircraft, mitigating the risk of hot starts.
 For the Bell 412SP (Twin Pack Engine) aircraft, our TC3000 range presents a combination of start and continuous power in a single unit.